jonathontsill/Elixir/README.md

 If the install fails, troubleshoot here https://hexdocs.pm/phoenix/installation.html

-For PostgreSQL, install using your prefered way here https://www.postgresql.org/download/ Ensure that you setup the DB to match the config in config/dev.exs.
+For PostgreSQL, install for your OS here https://www.postgresql.org/download/ Ensure that you setup your DB to match the config in config/dev.exs.

 ## Getting It Running